This guide introduces JPA and walks you through setting up a simple example in Spring Boot.

 }

-- JDBC, Spring JDBC, and myBatis involve writing queries.
+- All three approaches—JDBC, Spring JDBC, and MyBatis—require writing SQL queries.

-- Queries in a large application can become complex, especially when retrieving data from multiple tables.
+- In large applications, queries can become complex, especially when retrieving data from multiple tables.

 Important Concepts in JPA

-JPA allows you to map application classes to tables in a database.
+JPA allows you to map application classes directly to database tables.

-- Once the mappings are defined, the entity manager can manage your entities.
-The Entity Manager handles all interactions with the database.
+- Entity Manager – Once mappings are defined, the Entity Manager manages your entities and handles all interactions with the database.

-- Criteria API defines a Java based API to execute searches against databases.
+- Criteria API – Offers a Java-based API to build and execute queries programmatically against the database.

 JPA vs Hibernate